reahl/reahl/reahl-doc/doc/howto/multihomed.rst

 This example assumes you know the basics of creating a customised theme as explained in :doc:`customisingcss`.

+To prepare for this example, follow :doc:`the steps in <customisingcss>` to configure `package.json` and install the node modules.

 Create multiple themes and configure webpack to package them
 ------------------------------------------------------------